 Once you’ve been seen by a medical professional, next you’ll want to contact a personal injury attorney.
 A personal injury attorney will handle all parts of the process for your injury claim, from collecting medical records to witness statements.
 With a committed personal injury attorney at your side, you’ll have the time you need to prioritize your healing.

-At Oshman & Mirisola, we offer a no-cost, no-obligation consultation to assess your needs and determine the best course of action for your case.
+At The Oshman Firm, we offer a no-cost, no-obligation consultation to assess your needs and determine the best course of action for your case.
 Call us today at (800) 400-8182.
 Let us help you move forward with your life.